ohhsodead/arisen-studio/README.md

 * Download the mods to your computer
 * Install and uninstall mods directly to your console
 * Manage your downloads and installed mods
-* File Manager with local and console listings
+* File manager with local and console listings
 * Apply cheats (RTM) to supported games
 * Discord rich presence to show game playing